We Want to Introduce a ‘Permitted List’

 When the Scottish SPCA found me, I was pacing the cage, over grooming my fur from stress.
 I was rescued, treated, and eventually transferred to a sanctuary that specialises in caring for monkeys.
 There, I finally met others of my kind.
 I have been given the ability to climb, play, and experienced things I’ve never have before — like choice.

-But there are more like me.
+But there are more like me

 Across Scotland, people keep exotic species that can’t thrive in domestic settings, and often without understanding how complex our needs really are.

-That’s why the Scottish SPCA is calling for a Positive List for pets, a simple, clear approach that allows only animals whose welfare needs can truly be met in a domestic environment, to be kept as pets.
+That’s why the Scottish SPCA is calling for a Permitted List for pets, a simple, clear approach that allows only animals whose welfare needs can truly be met in a domestic environment, to be kept as pets.
 It’s not about taking pets away; it’s about preventing suffering before it begins.

 I was lucky enough to be found.
 Many others aren’t.